Environment Variables¶

 - Kubernetes Secrets - For Kubernetes deployments

-- HashiCorp Vault - For centralized secret management
+- HashiCorp Vault - For centralised secret management

 - AWS Secrets Manager - For AWS deployments